BlackWild/unagi-client/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+>Notice: these instructions is only for Linux operating systems

 ### Prerequisites

 **install Git**